Skip to content

 1. Open Business Case on the project’s Tollgate tab.

-2. Choose Economics (the financial case) to open its full-page editor.
+2. Choose Financial case in the section rail to open its full-page editor.

 3. Pick a mode: